-This Low Carb Strawberry Cheesecake has a thick and creamy cheesecake filling in a sweet almond flour crust with a sugar-free strawberry topping!
+This Keto Cheesecake Bars have a thick and creamy cheesecake filling in a sweet almond flour crust.
+Take it up a notch with a swirl of sugar-free strawberry topping!
 This low carb dessert is our favorite when we're craving something sweet.

 please scroll down to the printable recipe card for a complete list of ingredients

 Almond flour - super fine ground is a must for this crust (rhyme time!)

 Pecans, unsalted, finely chopped - I recommend a mini food chopper to get the pecans finely chopped